top of page

 I'm moving, can I take my shelter with me?

 Absolutely, the shelters that we manufacture can be transferred to a new location.
-The heavy-duty anchors inside the unit can be removed, then the unit loaded onto a truck and installed professionally at your new location.
 This is something that you could have us to do for you at a reasonable cost, depending upon the distance of the move and any logistical considerations for where the unit will be placed.

 Can the shelter be placed against a wall?

-Yes, the unit can be placed against an interior wall, like that found inside a garage or carport.
+Yes, the unit can be placed against any wall, like that found inside a garage or carport.

 bottom of page